 Be sure to do an early fall fertilizing.
 In our lawn service business, we save our heaviest fertilizing of the year for the early fall.
 This stimulates growth and helps the grass send out tillers and runners to fill in thin spots.
 It also helps the grass produce the food that it stores to help it through the winter, and which gets it off to a good start in the spring.
-Our All-In-One for LAWNS is the perfect fertilizer to use for this.
+Our LAWN FORCE 5 is the perfect fertilizer to use for this.

 Focus on soil improvement.
 Clay and soil compaction can prevent your lawn from being healthy even when you are doing everything else right.
 With a porous, bio-active soil, the grass roots can become fuller and go deeper.
 When the soil has better structure, the naturally occurring soil nutrients, as well as the nutrients from your fertilizers, become more easily available to the grass and other plants in your yard.
 Our company uses a liquid soil conditioner called Aerify PLUS to help aerate and bio-activate soils, and to provide some readily available organic matter.
 (As a matter of disclosure, we developed and sell this product on-line).
 Other traditional methods of soil improvement we recommend are compost top-dressing, or calcium/lime (if soils test acidic).